HMS Faulknor (H62): Normandy and the Channel

-In April 1944, Faulknor returned to Scapa Flow to support the Normandy landings (Operation Neptune) joining ten other destroyers in Force J of the Eastern Task Force, and assigned to attack the beach defences west of La Riviere.
+In April 1944, Faulknor returned to Scapa Flow to support the Normandy landings (Operation Neptune) joining ten other destroyers in Force J of the Eastern Task Force and to bombard the beach defences west of La Riviere.
 On 27 April she sailed to the Solent for exercises.
 She sailed for Normandy on 4 June, but was recalled when the operation was postponed for 24 hours.
 On the 5th she sailed with Convoy J1, made up of the 9th Minesweeping Flotilla, four Danlayers, a Harbour Defence Motor Launch and the 1st Division of 159 BYMS Flotilla.
 On the morning on 6 June she provided naval gunfire support off Juno Beach, returning to Portsmouth to re-ammunition later in the day.
-On the 7th she returned to Normandy with General Sir Bernard Law Montgomery, the Allied Land Forces Commander for the initial phase of the invasion, on board for transport to the beachhead to set up his Tactical HQ.
+On 7 June she returned to Normandy with General Sir Bernard Montgomery, the Allied Land Forces Commander, on board for transport to the beachhead to set up his Tactical HQ.
 Montgomery's insistence that the ship approach the beach as close as possible led to her running aground on a sandbank and she had to wait for the next high tide before being refloated with the aid of a tug.
 She was then deployed on patrols, anti-aircraft defence, and ferrying duties.
 On the 24th she embarked the First Sea Lord Admiral of the Fleet Andrew Cunningham, the Second Sea Lord Admiral Algernon Willis, the Naval Secretary Admiral Cecil Harcourt, and the Lord Privy Seal Lord Beaverbrook at Portsmouth to visit the Assault Area.
 After arrival the flag of Admiral Bertram Ramsay, the Allied naval commander was worn during a visit by Admiral Alan G. Kirk, the U.S. naval commander.
 She returned to Portsmouth with her passengers same day.

-Faulknor was released from duty in July and sailed to Grimsby for repairs.
+Montgomery had persistently ordered the destroyer closer to shore, resulting in damage to the Sonar sensor which was situated under the hull.
+Following this, Faulknor was released from duty in July and sailed to Grimsby for repairs.
 In September she was deployed for support and convoy defence duty in the Channel, and in October joined the 14th Escort Group based at Milford Haven, employed in the Irish Sea, English Channel and the South-West Approaches.
 In December she rejoined the reformed 8th Destroyer Flotilla at Plymouth, and was deployed for the defence of Channel convoys.
-On 8 May 1945 she accepted the surrender of the German garrison at Saint Peter Port, Guernsey, and on the 17th escorted six German minesweepers and two patrol boats to the UK.
+On 8 May 1945 she accepted the surrender of the German garrison at Saint Peter Port, Guernsey, and on the 17 May escorted six German minesweepers and two patrol boats to the UK.
 On 6 June she escorted the cruiser Jamaica taking King George VI to visit the Channel Islands.